Skip to content

 Zell am See: Lake in the Alps

 The Lake of Zell (“Zeller See”) may not be impressive looking at raw data alone.
-The lake is pretty small with a length of 3,8 km and a width of 1,5 km.
+The lake is pretty small, with a length of 3,8 km and a width of 1,5 km.
 What makes this body of water so picturesque is the landscape surrounding it.
-The Lake of Zell is situated it the midst of the alps with mountains over 3,000 meters in close distance.
-On bright days you can see as far as to the “Hohe Tauern” mountain range, the largest one in Austria.
-Situated at the western shore of the lake is a lovely little town with the same name.
-Starting from here you can reach the peak fo Schmittenhöhe by cable car.
-The views from atop on the lake and the town are magnificent by itself, offering incredible views on the region.
-Other ways to discover the lake is to take a boat trip across the lake or make use of the pathway parallel to the shore and bike or walk along.
+The Lake of Zell is situated amid the Alps with mountains over 3,000 meters in close distance.
+On bright days, you can see as far as the “Hohe Tauern” mountain range, the largest one in Austria.
+Situated at the lake’s western shore is a lovely little town with the same name.
+Starting from here, you can reach the peak of Schmittenhöhe by cable car.
+The views from atop the lake and the village are magnificent, offering incredible views of the region.
+Other ways to discover the lake are to take a boat trip across the lake or use the pathway parallel to the shore and bike or walk along.

 Nature of Latvia